MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ResponsiveLocation.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: You can automatically customize what shows in your ad based on dynamic location parameters.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Location insertion for responsive search ads and multimedia ads

 > [!NOTE]
 > Not everyone can use location insertions in their multimedia ads yet.
-If you can't, don't worry—it's coming soon!
+If you can't, don't worryâ€”it's coming soon!

 Calling out locations within ad copy can be a powerful way to improve relevancy by capturing the attention of your consumers in a highly tailored manner.
 This can lead to more qualified traffic to your website to drive more conversions and a better return on investment.
 You can now customize your ads to specific locations using the power and simplicity of [responsive search ads](hlp_BA_CONC_ResponsiveSearchAds.md) and [multimedia ads](hlp_BA_CONC_MMA_Search.md).
 They can be inserted within different headers and descriptions of your ads based on local areas, states, or even countries.